Gen Z Declares The New Name For 'Karen' And Millennials Are Over It: 'Where Are The Names For Men?'

 "There's this framing of white women as needing protection," she explained. "...
 Ultimately, the reason why we don't see so many of these incidents where white men are calling the police on Black people is due to the gender socialization process where women are conditioned to call out and seek help and men are not ...
 Instead of calling the police to inflict harm, white men simply inflict the harm themselves," she explained.
 Dr. Williams added, "They are at the top of that power structure and they feel they have the right to enforce white supremacy, or just their power, over others."

 Despite Karen videos being around for years and Jessica now making its way into the mainstream, men, at least for now, are still getting away scot-free in the great derogatory name debate.
-And while we're not saying women shouldn't be called out people for behaving badly, TikTok has been known to shame women who don't deserve it.
-If there's going to be an update the lexicon, men should have one, too.
+And while we're not saying people shouldn't be called out people for behaving badly, if there's going to be an update the terminology, men should get one, too.